jllorencetti/pytest-deadfixtures/README.rst

     :target: https://travis-ci.org/jllorencetti/pytest-deadfixtures
     :alt: See Build Status on Travis CI

-A simple plugin to list unused fixtures in a pytest suite.
+A simple plugin to list unused or duplicated fixtures in a pytest suite.

 ----